Impulse139/JellyFin_MultiTag/README.md

 Which was inspired by [BobHasNoSoul/Jellyfin-Qualitytags](https://github.com/BobHasNoSoul/jellyfin-qualitytags).

-> **Disclaimer:** I am not very experienced in coding, so Claude AI was used to help me create my tweaks and changes.
+> **Disclaimer:** This fork was built with AI assistance to help me create my tweaks and changes.

 **This script adds badges with information about quality, episode count, series status, and more.**